Will AI Replace Banquet Managers? What the Data Says

 This is Tuesday for a banquet manager.
 And no AI system on Earth can handle it.

 That might sound like good news if you work in event management -- and for the most part, it is.
 But the story is more nuanced than "robots can't run a wedding."
-Let's look at what the data actually shows about AI's impact on banquet management.
+Let's look at what the data actually shows about AI's impact on banquet management, where the technology is genuinely useful, and where the irreducibly human parts of the job will keep this profession safer than most.

 The Numbers: Lower Risk Than Most